Suresh-DG/Education_loan_predictor/README.md

 ### Key Features:
 -   **Instant Predictions:** Get an immediate estimate of loan approval status.
 -   **User-Friendly Interface:** Simple and intuitive web form built with Streamlit.
--   **Data-Driven:** Based on a Random Forest Classifier model trained on key financial and academic features.
+-   **Data-Driven:** Based on a Logistic Regression model trained on key financial and academic features.
 -   **Informative:** Helps users understand the factors that might influence a lender's decision.

 ## 🎯 Why This Project?